With Xulon Press, you keep 100% of the net profit.

 You have an opportunity to earn an even higher profit when your book sells through Xulon Press retail channels.
 We'll sell your book on our online bookstore, our toll-free order line, through our book sales representatives and our eBook service.

-When we sell your book we only charge 25% versus the typical 55% paid to 3rd party retailers.
+When we sell your book there is NO retail charge versus the typical 55% paid to 3rd party retailers.
 This means you earn even more for every book sold.
 In fact, your profits on books we sell are usually more than DOUBLE that of books sold via 3rd party retailers!

 When an order is placed through our online bookstore or Google book search, the royalties paid to you are calculated as follows: